-The online M.A. in School Counseling, offered through Seton Hall University's College of Education and Human Services, prepares competent, socially conscious and reflective counselors for work in ethnically, geographically and socially diverse K-12 educational settings.
+The online M.A. in School Counseling, offered through Seton Hall University's College of Human Development, Culture, and Media, prepares competent, socially conscious and reflective counselors for work in ethnically, geographically and socially diverse K-12 educational settings.
 The program prepares school counselors to maximize the potential of all students through comprehensive developmental school counseling programs, and develops skills as competent school counselors and effective consultants, collaborators, advocates and leaders in an ever-changing global society.

 This program is approved by the New Jersey Department of Education.
-The College of Education and Human Services is NCATE accredited.
+The College of Human Development, Culture, and Media is CAEP accredited.
 The program of study meets the credentialing requirements set by the NJ Department of Education.
 Further, the program works to follow the standards set forth by the Master’s in Psychology and Counseling Accreditation Council (MPCAC).

 The M.A. in School Counseling is a 48-credit program consisting of foundation, counseling and clinical courses culminating in a school counselor internship.
 Throughout the program students gain the knowledge and skills to provide counseling, prevention and early identification services to help children and adolescents achieve optimal development.
 Students also learn how to empower students and their families to overcome educational difficulties through a multidisciplinary team intervention approach, and provide crisis intervention, disaster response and coping strategies to students and families in the school community.